A polynomial approximation scheme for nonlinear model reduction by moment matching: Introduction

-Reduced-order modeling aims to alleviate the computational complexity of a problem while preserving important characteristics, creating a smaller model that approximates the behaviour of a complex system to some prescribed degree of accuracy.
-Reduced-order modeling finds application in the analysis and design of systems in many fields, for example mechanical and electrical systems, and weather forecasting \cite{MOR_app, large_scale_dynam}.
-Broadly speaking, model order reduction methods are categorized as being based upon the singular value decomposition, such as Balanced Truncation ~\cite{kramer2022nonlinear, kramer2023nonlinear, scherpen1993balancing} and Proper Orthogonal Decomposition~\cite{Kunisch1999ControlOT, Kunisch2008, peraire}, or as being based upon the notion of Krylov projection/interpolation, such as moment matching~\cite{astolfi_mm, astolfi_mm_nonlinear}, see~\cite{antoulas_review} for a comprehensive overview.
-Other approaches for model order reduction include energy-based methods \cite{gray_hilbert, gray_energy}, reduction around a limit cycle \cite{gray_manifolds}, and transfer function interpolation for polynomial systems \cite{benner}.
+Complex large-scale dynamical systems are ubiquitous in control engineering, providing a natural framework for modeling multi-agent systems, energy networks, and coupled electrical systems \cite{khalil}.
+The high dimensionality of these models, often on the order of thousands or millions of states, introduces significant computational challenges, a phenomenon known as the ``curse of dimensionality''~\cite{bellman}.
+Reduced-order modeling aims to alleviate this complexity while preserving important system characteristics.
+It finds application across many fields, including mechanical and electrical systems and weather forecasting \cite{MOR_app, large_scale_dynam}.
+Broadly speaking, model order reduction methods are categorized as being based upon the singular value decomposition, such as Balanced Truncation~\cite{kramer2022nonlinear, kramer2023nonlinear, scherpen1993balancing} and Proper Orthogonal Decomposition~\cite{Kunisch1999ControlOT, Kunisch2008, peraire}, or upon Krylov projection/interpolation, such as moment matching~\cite{astolfi_mm, astolfi_mm_nonlinear}; see~\cite{antoulas_review} for a comprehensive overview.
+Other approaches include energy-based methods \cite{gray_hilbert, gray_energy}, reduction around a limit cycle \cite{gray_manifolds}, and transfer function interpolation for polynomial systems \cite{benner}.